OPRT Business Plan for Fiscal 2019

 ii.
 Promote fishing capacity control;

 iii.
-Management of OPRT-registered fishing vessels (including maintenance and management of the registered vessel list);
+Management of OPRT-registered fishing vessels (including maintenance and management of the registered vessel list and its system modification);

 iv.
 Monitor the international transactions of second-hand tuna longline fishing vessels; research on the status of exported second-hand vessels; and